-I probably say this more times to myself than I say anything else.
+I probably repeat this to myself than I say anything else.
 Not only has Steven coached me so wisely in the running arena over the last few years, but he has also done an amazing job with my mental status…most days 😉